 On the way back down, we had to pay a visit to the Old Man of Storr (after all, that’s who we came to see!).
 One of the many side trails leads directly to the base of the volcanic rock formation.
 Close to the rock jumble, there’s a sign that says not to go any farther because of the possibility of falling rocks.
 Or at least it did until someone with stickers decided to edit it.
 It’s up to your own judgment to either do what the sign says, or…do what the sign says.

 We took the advice of the hikers who had gone before and read the edited version of the sign.

 The Old Man of Storr is a great Isle of Skye hike.
 For seasoned hikers or anyone in shape, the Old Man of Storr is a breeze.
 It’s all uphill, but roundtrip is only 2ish miles.
 For everyone else, well…it’s only 2ish miles!
 The views were amazing, the time commitment was minimal (so we had more time to explore other parts of the island during our short, two-day stay), and despite its popularity, the crowds were manageable.

 Related: Edinburgh also has some great hikes!

-If you’re thinking about checking out an Isle of Skye hike, I definitely recommend paying the Old Man of Storr a visit!
+If you’re thinking about checking out an Isle of Skye hike, I definitely recommend paying the Old Man of Storr!

 Like it?
 Pin it!